pytorch/ignite/README.rst

 Documentation
 =============
-API documentation and an overview of the library coming soon.
+API documentation and an overview of the library can be found `here <https://pytorch.org/ignite/index.html>`_.

 Examples
 ========